akashsonowal/bike-sharing-demand-analysis/README.md

 # students-performance-analysis

-Predict student performance in secondary education (Regression)
-Objective:
+## Objective:
-The objective of this project is to determine the various factors affecting the test score and thus build a linear regression model depicting the effects of these factors.
+To determine and understand the various factors affecting the test score and thus building a linear regression model depicting the effects of these factors.

-Methodology:
+## Approach:
 Multiple linear regression model is used to predict the test scores by successively adding the most significant attribute affecting the test score based on various factors like correlation coefficient, adjusted R-square, RSE, etc.

-Data Source:
+## Data Source:
 Paulo Cortez, University of Minho, GuimarÃ£es, Portugal
-Dataset: Student performance in secondary school (for 1 subject) https://archive.ics.uci.edu/ml/datasets/student%2Bperformance
+Dataset: Student performance in secondary school (for 1 subject: Mathematics) https://archive.ics.uci.edu/ml/datasets/student%2Bperformance

-Variables description:
+## Variables description:
-Independent variables-
+#### Independent variables-
 School: student's school (binary: 'GP' - Gabriel Pereira or 'MS' - Mousinho da Silveira)
 Sex: student's sex (binary: 'F' - female or 'M' - male)
 Age: student's age (numeric: from 15 to 22)